 Very few high school programs – in any sport – have been as consistently successful as the Falcons.
-Saint Stephen’s has reached the state tournament four times since winning its lone title in 2001, and advanced to the final four in 2011, 2014 and 2015.
-SSES has an active streak of district championships dating back to 2011.
+Saint Stephen’s has reached the state tournament four times since winning its lone title in 2001, and advanced to the Final Four in 2011, 2014 and 2015.
+SSES won nine consecutive district championships from 2011-19.

 In 25 seasons under former Head Coach Marc Jones, who retired following the 2017-18 season, the Falcons captured 19 district, nine regional, and one state championship.
-New Head Coach Stephen Adair continued that legacy in his debut last year, guiding SSES to a 14-4 record, a district title and regional playoff appearance.
-The Falcons have posted a 109-20-18 record since 2010-11.
-Their last district loss came during the 2009-10 season, a string of 56 games in which SSES is 53-0-3.
+Stephen Adair continued that legacy in his 2018-19 coaching debut, guiding SSES to a 14-4 record, a district title and regional playoff appearance.
+The Falcons posted a 109-20-18 record between 2010-19, without a district loss – a string of 56 games in which SSES went 53-0-3.

 The program has produced a string of successful Division I collegiate players, including Frank Glover (Boston College), Alex Walters (North Carolina), Dale and Kevin Peterson (Yale), Antonio Colacci (New Hampshire), Trevor Mulqueen (East Tennessee State) and others.
 Former Falcon Brad Rusin was an EA SPORTS All-American, first-team all-state and all-area following his senior season in 2005.
 He went on to become an all-conference performer at UCLA.
 The defender appeared in 187 professional matches as a member of the Carolina RailHawks (NASL), Vancouver Whitecaps (MLS), Orlando City (USL PRO), Tampa Bay Rowdies (NASL), San Antonio Scorpions (NASL), Miami FC (NASL) and Indy Eleven (USL).